-Starting with Version VERSION[1.6.0] of the Enterprise Editions, using the dynamic configuration you can also automate this and automatically create hosts for which piggback data is available.
+In the commercial editions, you can automate this using the dynamic configuration and automatically create hosts for which piggyback data is available.

 In the above schemes it was somehow logical that the data from object B was assigned to host B in the monitoring.
-But what exactly is B?
+But how exactly does it work?

 For the mapping to work correctly, the name of the matching host in Checkmk must of course be identical — including upper and lower case.

 But what happens if the names of objects in the piggyback data are inappropriate or undesirable for monitoring?
-There is the special Hostname translation for piggybacked hosts rule set, which you can find in the Setup menu under Setup > Agents > Agent access rules.
+For this there is the special Hostname translation for piggybacked hosts rule set, which you can find in the Setup menu under Setup > Agents > Agent access rules.

-To configure a rename you need to do two things:
+To configure a rename you will need to do two things:

-Create a rule in this rule chain and set the condition to access the source host – ie. host A.
+Create a rule and set the condition to access the source host – i.e. host A.

 Create a suitable name assignment value in the rule.